isabella232/cf-networking-notes/policy.md

 ## Policy Server API

 - POST `/app`
-  * as the CC bridge, I POST to this endpoing to register a new app *
+  * as the CC bridge, I POST to this endpoint on the Policy Server to register a new app *
   Request:
   ```
   {